BrendanChermack/BrendanChermack/README.md

 * ✉️  You can contact me at [ChermackBrendan@gmail.com](mailto:ChermackBrendan@gmail.com)
 * 🧠  I'm learning Web Development techonolgies
-* 🤝  I'm open to collaborating on Web Applications
+* 🤝  I'm open to collaborating on projects
 * ⚡  I am open to work opportunities

 ### Skills